 Part 1: Recognising the letters

 Of course, there are many ways to enhance their play spaces with letters, such as these Alphabet Wall Stickers or Alphabet Posters.
-The wall stickers are individual, so you can arrange them any way you like (capitals only, lower case only, both, or simply create your child’s name).
+The wall stickers are individual, so you can arrange them any way you like.
 The Alphabet poster comes personalised so this gives your child yet another opportunity to become familiar with the letters in their name (a great starting point!).
 Place it in a prominent position where they’ll look at it regularly.

 These tips and products are really just the tip of the iceberg in your child’s early literacy development.
 Be sure to stay tuned to part 2 and 3 in this series where we discuss hearing the sounds the letters make and beginning writing!